tiwarisweta23/UniversityManagementSystem/documentation/docker.md

 This is a short "manual" to run a cafienne dev environment in docker.

+### Required versions

+To run the cafienne demo you need at least these versions:

+* Docker Engine 1.12.0+
+* Docker Compose 1.9.0+

 ### Running for the first time:

 To run the environment (with docker-compose) use the following steps:

 1. Open a terminal and change into the docker folder: `cd docker`
+2. Run `docker-compose -f cafienne-demo.yml pull` to pull the latest docker images
-2. Run the environment by running: `docker-compose -f cafienne-demo.yml up`
+3. Run the environment by running: `docker-compose -f cafienne-demo.yml up`

 This will pull the required images from docker hub, create the required containers and start them.
 It therefore may take a while ...